 Her work experience includes stints as a reporter, producer and anchor for TV stations in Boise, Idaho (KBOI), Portland, Oregon (KATU), and Dallas, Texas (WFAA), plus a half-dozen radio stations and three daily newspapers.
 She knows how to generate publicity – and also how to deal with it when it crops up unexpectedly.
-Most recently, she has been an editor and producer for Public News Service, a news content provider of radio and print stories in 36 states.
+She currently serves as News Director for Public News Service, a news content provider of radio and print stories in 40 states.

 For three years, Chris taught news writing and on-camera presentation skills as an adjunct professor at Southern Methodist University in Dallas.
-She also is the co-author of 15 college textbooks for publisher John Wiley & Sons.
+She also is the co-author of 15 college textbooks for publisher Wiley (John Wiley & Sons).

 To Chris, writing projects are a lot like orchids.
 Each is a challenge that requires some research, a lot of patience and a keen eye for giving it exactly what it needs to bloom.
 And she has just the touch to ensure beautiful results.